-15. Enforcement
+16. Enforcement

-15.1 Where necessary, enforcement action will be taken in accordance with the principles of the Enforcement Concordat and the Licensing Authority's Licensing Enforcement Policy.
-The Licensing Authority intends to establish protocols with the local police on enforcement and inspection of licensed premises.
+- Where necessary, enforcement action will be taken in accordance with the principles of the Enforcement Concordat and the Licensing Authority's Licensing Enforcement Policy. - All decisions and enforcement action taken by the Council will have regard to the relevant provisions of the Act, national guidance and the enforcement policy of the Council.
+To this end, the key principles of consistency, targeting, transparency and proportionality will be maintained.

-16. Use of Council's Own Premises
+17. Use of Council's Own Premises

-There is a provision whereby a Local Authority can license itself in respect of public spaces within their community.
+17.1 There is a provision whereby a Local Authority can license itself in respect of public spaces within their community.
 Under these circumstance performers and entertainers have no need to apply for a licence and merely require the permission of the Local Authority.
 Such an arrangement would help the Local Authority to promote cultural diversity.
 This Council will pursue such a policy.
 They will make the necessary arrangements to ensure the officers or committee will make decisions from a strictly neutral and objective standpoint in the event of representations.

-17. Contact Points
+18. Contact Points

-17.1 In order that members of the public can obtain advice about licensing issues, officer contact points are attached at Appendix A. This information will be updated from time to time.
+18.1 In order that members of the public can obtain advice about licensing issues, officer contact points are attached at Appendix A. This information will be updated from time to time.

-18. Recommended Authorisations
+19. Recommended Authorisations

-Many of the decisions involved in licensing are administrative in nature and will be delegated to the Strategic Director Places.
+19.1 Many of the decisions involved in licensing are administrative in nature and will be delegated to the Head of Places Directorate.
 In broad terms, where representations, (i.e. objections), are made to an application, these will be referred to the Licensing Act Committee.
 The table below sets out the Licensing Authority's policy on this.